 The program director and, as applicable, the program leadership team, devote a portion of their professional effort to the oversight and management of the fellowship program, as defined in II.A.4.-II.A.4.a).(16).
 Both provision of support for the time required for the leadership effort and flexibility regarding how this support is provided are important.
 Programs, in partnership with their Sponsoring Institutions, may provide support for this time in a variety of ways.
-Examples of support may include, but are not limited to, salary support, supplemental compensation, educational value units, or relief of time from other professional duties.

-Program directors and, as applicable, members of the program leadership team, who are new to the role may need to devote additional time to program oversight and management initially as they learn and become proficient in administering the program.
-It is suggested that during this initial period the support described above be increased as needed.

-In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.

-II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) (note that while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or subspecialty qualifications that are acceptable to the Review Committee: (Core)

-II.A.3.b).(1) The Review Committee accepts only ABPN certification in the subspecialty.
-(Core)
+Examples of support may include, but are not limited to, salary support, supplemental compensation, educational value units, or relief of time from othe professional duties.
+Program directors and, as applicable, members of the program leadership tean new to the role may need to devote additional time to program oversight and management initially as they learn and become proficient in administering the is suggested that during this initial period the support described above be inc needed. ay need to devote additional time to program oversight and ally as they learn and become proficient in administering the program.
+It for ACGME activit nportant to remember that the dedicated time and support requirement ties is a minimum , recognizing that, depending on the unique needs of tional support may be warranted. ١١.
+A.3.
+Qualifications of the program director: II.
+A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.
+A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) (note that while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.
+A.3.b).(1) The Review Committee accepts only ABPN certification in the subspecialty. ^(Core) II.
+A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.
+A.4.a) The program director must: II.
+A.4.a).(1) be a role model of professionalism; ^(Core) Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.

-II.A.3.c) must include current medical licensure and appropriate medical staff appointment; and, (Core)

-II.A.3.d) must include ongoing clinical activity.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)

-Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.
 As fellows are expected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
 It is of utmost importance, therefore, that the program director model outstanding professionalism, high quality patient care, educational excellence, and a scholarly approach to work.
 The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience.